-The CUB3T's can be supplied with input signals from mechanical switch contacts or solid-state switches as shown in the diagrams below.
-Reed switches, mercury-wetted contacts, snap-action limit switches, and silver alloy contacts with wiping action are usually satisfactory choices for mechanical switch input.
+The CUB3T's can be supplied with input signals from mechanical switchs contacts or solid-state switches as shown in the diagrams below.
+Reed switches, mercury-vetted contacts, snap-action limit switches, and silver alloy contacts with wiping action are usually satisfactory choices for mechanical switch input.
 Heavy "clapper-type" contacts such as used in contactors or large machine tool relays, tungsten contacts, or brush type contacts are not recommended for the low level switching used by the input to the timer.
+To avoid injury to personnel or equipment, properly isolate all unused wires.